How to improve the Reputation and Deliverability of an SMTP Server IP

 If you would have a larger number of e-mails to send, then extend the schedule.
 Send over 10k emails in a span of 15 days.

-To send more than 50k emails per day, first reach the smaller milestones for 10k e-mails, 20k e-mails, and then reach the target of 50k e-mails per day.
+To send more than 50k emails per day, first reach the smaller milestones for 10k e-mails, and 20k e-mails, and then reach the target of 50k e-mails per day.

 Make a schedule for the number of e-mails to be sent per day and follow.